 Arafat's false claims of Jebusite ancestry simply proves that this city rests at the heart of a deep and ancient conflict.
 One that continues to the very present moment.

 Jerusalem history does indeed include centuries of time prior to the Israelite conquest by David.
+The encounter between Abraham and Melchizedek took place some 1,000 years before King David!
 Many scholars believe the city was founded by Amorites, from which the Jebusites were descended as a mix of Amorite and Hittite blood.

 Jewish tradition associates Shem and Eber as founders of the city.
 Many people claim the true identity of Melchizedek is Shem, one of the sons of Noah.
 Shem was the son through which the Shemitic line was passed down.